 Step 7.
-Periodically-or when prompted by developers-the server updates a virtual scoreboard that summarizes subtask results and the current state of the overall process.
+Periodically and when prompted by developers the server prepares a virtual scoreboard, which summarizes subtask results and the current state of the overall process.

-Sections III and IV present feasibility studies that demonstrate the usefulness of the Skoll process and tools described above.
+The following two sections present feasibility studies that demonstrate the usefulness of the Skoll process described above.